Behavior and Animal Welfare

 Vet Med: Medicine & Epidemiology

-I am an Associate Professor of Clinical Animal Behavior in the Clinical Animal Behavior Service.
+I am a Professor of Clinical Animal Behavior in the Clinical Animal Behavior Service.
 My areas of interest include aspects of companion animal behavior, and welfare.
 Specific interest include: prevention and treatment of behavior problems in companion animals, including the use of behavioral modification and psychotrophic medications; client compliance, especially as it relates to the treatment of behavioral problems; dog parks; other areas of human-animal bond research, including owner attachment; and areas of animal welfare, primarily related to behavior.
 I am open to ideas for research in most areas of behavior and the human-animal bond.
 Previous STAR projects include: effect of exercise and food restriction on weight loss in cats; reasons for relinquishment of dogs to shelters in relation to behavior and training; effect of food enrichment in rhinos kept in zoos; effect of enrichment and hiding boxes on behavioral scores of cats in shelters; and the relationship between owner attachment and the term "guardian".

 Please visit Dr. Bain's website for more information.